-The examination of the HST images suggests that the morphology of at least two of these three sources constitute mergers in various stages.
-One of the sources in the 0.6-0.8 redshift bin appears to be an early stage merger with two discrete luminous galaxies within the XMM-OM UVW1 photometry aperture.
-The identification of this UVW1 source as two discrete galaxies offers a solution to the discrepancy between the observed and model-predicted number of galaxies in the brightest absolute magnitude bin at $0.6<z<0.8$.
-If the UV emission of the galaxies were measured separately, their individual UV absolute magnitudes may well place them in a different bin of the luminosity function.
-Thus the number of observed galaxies in this most-luminous bin may only be one, rather than two, in which case the discrepancy is no longer significant, and we no longer observe a deviation from the Schechter-function shape at the bright end.
+Examination of the HST images indicates that the morphology of at least two out of the three sources constitute mergers in various stages.
+The brightest source in the sample (top panel in Fig. \ref{fig:seds}) seems to be in an advanced stage of a merger.
+Examining the spectral energy distribution (SED), it becomes apparent that the UV and 24 $\mu$m data points do not show a good fit.
+There could be multiple reasons for this.
+There could be two distinct stellar populations, corresponding to the pre-merger sources, making it challenging to fit with a single stellar population model.
+Another possibility is that the disturbed morphology of the merger is giving rise to a distribution of obscuration across different parts of the galaxy.
+This distribution could be more heterogeneous than what our current modelling can effectively account for.
+In contrast, the source in the bottom panel of Fig. \ref{fig:seds}, falling within the redshift range of 0.6-0.8, seems to represent an early-stage merger, with two discrete luminous galaxies within the XMM-OM UVW1 photometry aperture.
+It is plausible that they possess stellar populations of similar ages, allowing a single stellar population model to reasonably fit their photometric data.
+However, it is worth noting that the UV data points still slightly deviate from the fitted model.
+The important point here is the identification of this UVW1 source as two discrete galaxies, which offers a solution to the discrepancy between the observed and model-predicted number of galaxies in the brightest absolute magnitude bin at $0.6<z<0.8$.
+If the UV emission of the galaxies were measured separately, their UV absolute magnitudes may well place them in a different bin of the luminosity function.
+Thus, the number of galaxies observed in this most luminous bin may only be one, rather than two, in which case the discrepancy is no longer significant, and we no longer observe a deviation from the Schechter function shape at the bright end.